AllocZero/EfficientDynamoDb/website/docs/dev_guide/setup.md

 AWS Region selection allows you to access DynamoDb in a specific geographic region.
 It can be useful for redundancy and to keep your data and applications running close to where you and your users access them.

 There are static properties in [RegionEndpoint](https://github.com/AllocZero/EfficientDynamoDb/blob/master/src/EfficientDynamoDb/Context/Config/RegionEndpoint.cs) class for each available region.
-For a full list of supported regions check [RegionEndpoint reference](../api_reference/region-endpoint.md).
+For the full list of supported regions check [RegionEndpoint reference](../api_reference/region-endpoint.md).

 ```csharp
 var region = RegionEndpoint.USEast1;